aimof/jason/README.md

 ```

 If the root object is unknown or not an object, use `NewValueFromBytes` instead.
 It can then be typecasted using one of the conversion methods provided by the library, for instance `Array()` or `String()`.
+You can read object as `NewValueFromReader`.

 ```go
 v, err := jason.NewValueFromBytes(b)